The 20 Best Movement Disorders Doctors Near Me

 Stockholm, AB, SE

-Agneta Nordberg practices in Stockholm, Sweden.
+Agneta Nordberg practices practicing medicine in Stockholm, Sweden.
 Ms. Nordberg is rated as a Distinguished expert by MediFind in the treatment of Movement Disorders.
-Her top areas of expertise are Alzheimer's Disease, Dementia, Movement Disorders, and Parkinson's Disease.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Alzheimer's Disease, Dementia, Movement Disorders, and Parkinson's Disease.

 When should I see a Movement Disorders doctor near me?